1uiscalderon/evertec_process/README.md

 I used mySQL as database engine, so make sure you have installed this program and create a table called "api_store", you can either create this table or change this name in settings.

-In the .env file are stored mostly credentials such as database user, database password, LOGIN and TRAN_KEY, please have that in mind.
+In the .env file are stored mostly credentials such as database user, database password.

 After creating a virtual env and installing django , run the program command python3 manage.py runserver